For this tutorial we do not offer a free download of the pattern.

 ![]() |

 Sew this width.
-Be careful not to sew the part below.
+Be careful not to sew the part underneath.

 Glue and sew the second piece P5 to the side of P1 that has just been sewn.